Suren Phukan

-Suren Phukan (born 17 November 1969) is a Bharatiya Janata Party politician from Assam.
-He has been elected in Assam Legislative Assembly election in 2016 from Digboi (Vidhan Sabha constituency).
+Suren Phukan (born 17 November 1969) is an Indian politician from Assam.
+He is a three time member of the Assam Legislative Assembly representing the Bharatiya Janata Party.
+He was elected as an MLA in 2016, 2021 and 2026 from Digboi (Vidhan Sabha constituency).

 Early life and education

 Suren Phukan was born in Tinsukia, Assam, and completed his schooling in Tinsukia district.